dapello/braintree/README.md

     --loss_weights 1 1 1 -mix_rate 1 -causal 1 --val_every 30
 ```

-Note, you will need to download and situate the sachimajajhong dataset and the manymonkeys2 datasets.
+Note, you will need to download and situate the sachimajajhong dataset (temporarily located at https://ufile.io/guf7fhjn) and the manymonkeys2 dataset (temporarily located at https://ufile.io/3p1we53t).

 More training scripts to recreate all model conditions and paper results can be found in the array_final*.sbatch files.
 You will need to install brainscore for these training scripts to work!